 Distribution of Processing Cost

-The goal when negotiating credit card processing fees is to get the markup portion of expense as low as possible in relation to fixed components of cost (interchange & assessments).
-A markup of 12% – 20% is considered very competitive.
+The goal when negotiating credit card processing fees is to get the markup portion of expense as low as possible in relation to fixed components of cost (interchange and assessments).
+A markup of 12% – 20% of the total cost of your processing is considered very competitive.
+For example, if your processing fees for the month are $100, your markup is competitive if $12 – $20 out of that $100 go to markup.

 The graph below represents the distribution of credit card processing expense for a business that has competitive pricing.
 A cost distribution such as this is what businesses can expect to see with the instant quotes received through CardFellow.